jtr13/bookdown-template/README.md

 ## ABSOLUTE ESSENTIALS

+*Prereqs: This tutorial assumes you know how to use git/GitHub through RStudio.
+If you need help getting that set up see: [Happy Git and GitHub for the useR](https://happygitwithr.com/) by Jenny Bryan.

 *Follow these instructions and you will have a published bookdown book in less than five minutes.
 If you have any difficulties or have feedback of any kind, please file an issue.*

 ### Copy this template